 VMware's backup appliance has evolved in recent years to VMware VDP, which is bundled with all available vSphere editions.
 A lot has changed with this free appliance, enabling some vSphere 5.1 administrators to drop their third-party backup software.

 A large proportion of vSphere administrators don't look for backup software within their vSphere toolset.
 Typically, vSphere users invest in third-party backup software, whether or not it is tailored for virtual infrastructures.
 VMware vSphere Data Protection (VDP) backup appliance debuted with vSphere 5.1, and it may be time to take a look.
 The renewed backup appliance completely replaces VMware's old backup architecture.

 At first glance, the vSphere backup offering seems identical to previous versions: a Linux-based appliance.
 It creates backups to disk of full virtual machines (VMs) and allows you to restore VMs or individual files.
-Technical features include data-deduplication and Changed Block Tracking (CBT).
+Technical features include data-deduplication and changed block tracking (CBT).
 Unlike the previous backup appliance, VMware Data Recovery, VMware VDP is based on EMC's Avamar technology for data replication.
 This makes a world of difference in stability and maturity compared to VMware's previous backup tool iterations.

 VMware VDP requirements and installation